wevote/WeVoteServer/docs/README_API_INSTALL_DOCKER.md

     ```
     docker compose --profile optional up --detach
     ```

+6. Create a local account to access the local WeVoteServer by running:
+   - ```docker ps ``` and identify the container ID of the wevote-api
+   - ```docker exec -it {container id} /bin/bash ``` to access the container's terminal
+   - ```python manage.py create_dev_user first_name last_name email password ``` with appropriate replacements

-    Access the API at [http://localhost:8000/](http://localhost:8000/)
+7. Access the API at [http://localhost:8000/](http://localhost:8000/) and login to the WeVoteServer using credentials from step 6.

-6. Stop and remove containers
+8. To stop and remove containers run:

     ```
     docker compose down
     ```
-    Use the `--volumes` flag to remove volumes
+    Or use the `--volumes` flag to remove volumes
     ```
     docker compose down --volumes
     ```